nikhil-thampi/Copilot_Breakout_session/README.md

 ## Revision Section

+> [!NOTE]
+> - The goal is to make sure that you are familiar with concepts of GitHub Copilot
+> - Your focus is not to complete the whole list of exercises within the allocated time.
+> - Instead enjoy each of these exercises and explore how GitHub Copilot can help you to tackle even unknown codebase 🙂

 ### Exercise 1
 1. Understand the logic for the exercise4.cpp and add sufficient inline documentation using GitHub Copilot.
 Create a README markdown file for the program.
 2. Add an additional feature to the existing solution using GitHub Copilot prompt crafting techniques and create a unit test plan for the new features.